GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2020-11-21-impermanent-loss-explained.md

 classes: wide
 toc: true
 ---
+This video helps people understand what Impermanent Loss is and ask hey questions when considering your exposure to Impermanent Loss.

 Impermanent Loss (IL), or in simple speak, not yet a permeant loss, it is one of the hardest concepts in Defi for most people for most people to understand.
 See the video below.